 The average couple planning a wedding uses 3.4 different tools to manage their budget.
 A spreadsheet for the numbers.
 A notes app for vendor details.
 An email folder for contracts.
 A banking app to check what actually left the account.
 None of it talks to each other.
 None of it tells you at a glance whether you've paid your photographer's deposit.
-And somehow, 50% of couples still exceed their original budget — not because they spent recklessly, but because they lost track.
-There is a better way.
+And somehow, 50% of couples still exceed their original budget, not because they spent recklessly, but because they lost track.
+The budget tracker is one feature inside The Private Wedding App, a complete wedding planner that also handles your guest list, seating plan, checklist, moodboard and digital invitation, all connected in one place.

 The problem with other wedding budget tools